andcarnivorous/linguistic/README.md

 -   `linguistic-collect-buffer`
 -   `linguistic-collect-region`

-With `linguistic-build-corpus` you will just create a new empy buffer called **corpus**, where then you can maybe copy-paste things from other windows in your OS.
+With `linguistic-build-corpus` you will just create a new empty buffer called **corpus**, where then you can maybe copy-paste things from other windows in your OS.

 With the other functions you can take the contents of multiple files, buffers or regions and have them put all together in a new buffer called **corpus**.